Public consultation on the future of the former Crockfords Casino

 Securing the long-term future of 30 Curzon Street

-Preserves the heritage and architectural significance of the building
+Preserving and enhancing the building’s heritage and architectural significance

 Heritage Led Approach